Rebecca (Minerd) Behme Kearns was born on June 24, 1850 near Tontogany, Wood County, OH, the youngest daughter of Samuel and Susanna (Hueston) Minerd.

 Today Thomas and James rest in Section A, Graves 1488 and 148 respectively, of what is the Fort Leavenworth National Cemetery.
 The graves are among more than 23,000 other military veterans and their families who repose there for eternity, and are marked with standard-issue government military markers.

-Their brother George (who died at the rank of Lt.
-Colonel) was buried in a grand ceremony at the United States Military Academy at West Point.
-The remains of the other two Custer family members lost at Little Big Horn -- brother Boston Custer and nephew Harry "Autie" Reed -- were brought back to Michigan for interment at the Woodlawn Cemetery in Monroe.
+The General was buried in a grand ceremony at the United States Military Academy at West Point.
+The remains of the other two Custer family members lost at Little Big Horn -- brother Boston Custer and nephew Harry Armstrong "Autie" Reed -- were brought back to Michigan for interment at the Woodlawn Cemetery in Monroe.

-Click to see a page of more photo images of the Custers.
+Click to see a page of more family album photo images of the Custers.

 ~ Many Lingering Questions ~